 After you’ve synced your controllers to your console, you can also see what happens when you turn one on.
 Press the Xbox button on the controller to bring up the main menu, then navigate to the Gear icon to pull up the Settings menu.
 Find Kinect and Devices, and navigate there to find your controllers.
 On the Controller menu, you can set which profiles, if any, each controller signs in when you turn it on (once you’ve synced it), as well as security measures to control who can sign in to different accounts on your Xbox.

 Use a USB cable

 You’re not stuck only using Xbox controllers wirelessly (and going through tons of batteries if you don’t have rechargeable battery packs for them).
 You can also plug them into your Xbox One with cables.
-Plug a USB Micro B cable into your controller and you can connect it directly to the console.
+Doing so will sync them to your console, so if you’re having trouble syncing with the wireless method, using a USB cable might be easier.
+Plug a Micro-B USB cable into your controller, and you can connect it directly to the console.
 The cable can act as a power source for the controller, so you won’t need batteries or a rechargeable battery pack, and you can still change controller settings in the Controller menu.

 Update your controller’s firmware